-This chapter covers the process of tuning, configuring, calibrating, and servicing the control via the L-Series Service Tool.
-It is assumed that the control has already been installed on the engine.
+This chapter covers tuning, configuring, calibrating, and servicing the control via the L-Series Service Tool.
+The control should already be installed on the engine.

 Many applications are delivered pre-configured, calibrated, and tuned.
 These units do not require the use of the Service Tool.